whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-15-Bespoke-Post-Subscription-Box-January-2016-Moment-Review-Coupon.md

 <DD>Value $75</DD>
 </DL>

 <p>This watch is stunning and so cool, my husband loves it.
-The quality is great and sturdy, this will surely last for many years to come.</p>
+The quality is great and sturdy, and the dial face is also clean and simple.
+This watch will surely last for many years to come.</p>

 <p>Here are the specs from their website:</p>
 <ul>